KobeW50/ReVanced-Documentation/archived/ytm-rv-post.md

 Install [YT Music from the Play Store](https://play.google.com/store/apps/details?id=com.google.android.apps.youtube.music).
 If it is already installed, make sure it is up-to-date.

-(If you are patching to install the patched APK on a different device, **or** you cannot install from the Play Store, download one of the newer YTM APKs from [APKMirror.com](https://www.apkmirror.com/apk/google-inc/youtube-music/).
-Make sure to download the variant that matches the architecture of the device you plan to **install** the patched APK on, as demonstrated [here](https://imgur.com/a/NYoAUGS).
+> If you are patching to install the patched APK on a different device, **or** you cannot install from the Play Store, download one of the newer YTM APKs from [APKMirror.com](https://www.apkmirror.com/apk/google-inc/youtube-music/).
+Make sure to download the variant for the architecture of the device you plan to **install** the patched APK on, as demonstrated [here](https://imgur.com/a/NYoAUGS).
 You can find the supported architectures of your device by checking the bottom of the settings in the ReVanced Manager.)